muhibdev/state-surge/README.md

 ### Binding Computed Properties

-StateFull allows for easy binding of computed properties.
+StateSurgel allows for easy binding of computed properties.
 To bind a computed property, call the bindComputed method and pass in an object containing the computed properties:

 ```javascript
 state.bindComputed({